Table of Contents

 Image Credit: nymag.com

-4. Refer to the color wheel
+4. Refer to the Color Wheel

 The color wheel is an interior designer’s best friend!
 The color wheel provides excellent help when determining, which colors go well together.
 If you’re confused about which colors suit or complement each other, use the tips discussed above.